vallis/synthlisa/README.txt

 > tar ztvf swig-1.3.27.tar.gz

-As for Numeric, you have two choices: system-wide installation (files will go to /usr/local), or local installation.
+As for numpy, you have two choices: system-wide installation (files will go to /usr/local), or local installation.

 System-wide installation is achieved by cd'ing to the unpacked SWIG